Seshadri constants and Grassmann bundles over curves: Introduction

 We also define

-When $L$ is ample, the following inequalities hold for every $x \,\in\, X$:
+When $L$ is ample, the following inequalities hold for every $x \,\in\, M$:

-An example of Miranda \cite[Example 5.2.1]{La2} shows that $\varepsilon(L)$ can be arbitrarily small; to be more precise, given a real number $\delta > 0$, there exists an algebraic surface $X$ (which is obtained by blowing up the projective plane $\mathbb{P}^2$ at suitably chosen points) and an ample line bundle $L$ on $X$ such that $\varepsilon(X,L) < \delta$.
+An example of Miranda \cite[Example 5.2.1]{La2} shows that $\varepsilon(L)$ can be arbitrarily small; to be more precise, given a real number $\delta > 0$, there exists an algebraic surface $M$ (which is obtained by blowing up the projective plane $\mathbb{P}^2$ at suitably chosen points) and an ample line bundle $L$ on $M$ such that $\varepsilon(M,L) \,< \,\delta$.

-On the other hand, Ein and Lazarsfeld, \cite{EL}, have proved that $\varepsilon(X,L,1)\,\ge\, 1$ for any ample line bundle $L$ on any surface $X$.
-In fact, they show that $\varepsilon(X,L,x)\,< \, 1$ holds for at most countably many points $x \,\in\, X$.
-In the case of surfaces, it is known that $\varepsilon(X,L,1)$ is achieved at {\it very general} points on $X$ (that is, points outside a countable union of Zariski closed proper subsets in $X$); for more details, see \cite{Og}.
+On the other hand, Ein and Lazarsfeld, \cite{EL}, have proved that $\varepsilon(M,L,1)\,\ge\, 1$ for any ample line bundle $L$ on any surface $M$.
+In fact, they show that the inequality $\varepsilon(M,L,x)\,< \, 1$ holds for at most countably many points $x \,\in\, M$.
+In the case of surfaces, it is known that $\varepsilon(M,L,1)$ is achieved at {\it very general} points on $M$ (that is, points outside a countable union of Zariski closed proper subsets in $M$); for more details, see \cite{Og}.

-As the above two results suggest, most of the research on Seshadri constants is focussed on the case of surfaces.
-There are many important open problems on surfaces which attract most attention and not a lot is known for higher dimensional varieties.
+As the two results mentioned above suggest, most of the research on Seshadri constants is focused on the case of surfaces.
+There are many important open problems on Seshadri constants for surfaces which attract most attention and not a lot is known for higher dimensional varieties.